HyunP-dev/HyunP-dev/README.md

 - Candy-Crain-3DS

 ### School Projects
-- A Study on the Disgusting Pattern in the Comments of Internet Articles
+- A study on the disgusting pattern in the comments of internet articles
 - Implementing a propensity-determining model for strings containing two conflicting words
 - Prevention of colds by predicting the change of seasons